TO WALK THE WALK, YOU BETTER TALK THE TALK!

 This term can mean two distinctly different things:

-A starting point is the physical location of the Start Table for Traditional Walks and the Walk Box for Year Round walks.
+A starting point is the physical location of the start table for traditional walks or the walk box for year round walks.
 Any publicity you see for an event should indicate the start point.

-The Starting Point is the yearly book produced by the AVA that lists the approximately 1,800 Year Round and Seasonal events sponsored by clubs in the USA.
+The Starting Point is the annual book produced by the AVA that lists the approximately 1,800 year round and seasonal events sponsored by clubs in the USA.
 The book is organized by state, then by city.
 You can order directly from AVA here.
 This page shows all the updates made to events since the book went to print.

 THE AMERICAN WANDERER (TAW)

-The bi-monthly newspaper put out by the American Volkssport Association (AVA).
+The quarterly newspaper published by the American Volkssport Association (AVA).
 Membership in the AVA gets you a subscription to this fine publication.

 A volksmarch is a noncompetitive walk, usually 3.1 mile (5 km) or 6.2 mile (10 km) long.
 It's not a pledge walk, it's not a race, it is a fun activity you do with a club, with your family, with your pet, or all by yourself.
 The word is German for "people's walk."